 - Don’t call attention to yourself: Again, a funeral service is not about you.
 You want to show appropriate respect to the deceased and his/her family, and dressing in an appropriately conservative way is how to do this.
 Look presentable, but not sexy.

 - Be well-groomed: If you keep a beard, make sure it’s trimmed.
 If you don’t, make sure you’re 100% clean-shaven.
 Shower, brush your teeth, and make sure your hair is in order.
-In showing this respect for yourself, you’ll show respect for those around you.
+By showing respect for yourself, you’ll naturally demonstrate respect for those around you.

 - Have an umbrella: If it might rain, be prepared.